 If you've never experienced a steady stream of water pouring down on you from a natural hot spring then you're in for a treat.
 The hot waterfall cascading over the hill into the river is a highlight and was the most relaxing part of all our hot spring experiences.

-Kirkham is on the highly popular side, being considered one of the best hot springs in the area, maybe in all of Idaho.
 For that reason we'd strongly recommend an early morning visit.
-When we arrived at sunrise there was only one other visitor for about an hour.
+We've had success here and at other popular hot springs by arriving at sunrise.
+When we went there was only one other visitor for about an hour.
 By the time we left cars were beginning to fill the lot.

 Though the campground is no longer in operation there's still a vault toilet on site and the USFS provides trash service.